WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

-Here, when Origami looks for `name`, it doesn't find a `name` key inside the Origami file.
-Origami moves up into the surrounding folder and finds the little `name` text file there, so uses that file's contents as the name.
+Here, when Origami looks for `name`, it doesn't find a `name` key in the Origami file, so it moves up into the surrounding folder.
+It finds the little `name` text file there, so uses that file's contents as the name.

-By default, Origami will continue walking up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.
+By default, Origami will continue searching up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.
 The folders and files in your project are available in the scope of your Origami formulas.
 In most programming languages, you must first "import" or otherwise explicitly load files from the file system.

 _Key points: Origami expressions can directly reference files in your project, making it easy for you to incorporate files into your site._